KeeganBrowne/Keegan_BSE_Portfolio/index.md

 <table>
   <tr>
-    <td>Above is a diagram of how a button works.
+    <td>Figure 1 Above is a diagram of how a button works.
 In a four-pin press button, two pins are used for input and two are used for output.
 When the button is pressed, there is a connection established between two pairs of switches, allowing current to flow.
 Reference IQSdirectory.com</td>
   </tr>
 </table>